zowe/zowe-explorer-vscode/docs/Early Access - Using Global Profile Configuration.md

 # Zowe Explorer Profile Configuration

-Zowe Explorer vNext enables you to use the team configuration file that centralizes and simplifies your profile management.
+Zowe Explorer @Next enables you to use the team configuration file that centralizes and simplifies your profile management.

-> vNext is developed by the [Zowe CLI Squad](https://github.com/zowe/zowe-cli/blob/next/docs/Early%20Access%20-%20Using%20Global%20Profile%20Configuration.md).
+> @Next is developed by the [Zowe CLI Squad](https://github.com/zowe/zowe-cli/blob/next/docs/Early%20Access%20-%20Using%20Global%20Profile%20Configuration.md).

 You can configure global profiles and project-specific profiles.